FastLabs/fast-shell-clj/README.md

 # fast-shell-clj

-flabs-shell is an attemnt of implementing a web application shell that will allow to run manageable web applications in a web app container.
-The applications will be able to comunicate with each other and will accept lifecycle messages from the container.
+flabs-shell is an attempt of implementing a web application shell that will allow to run manageable web applications in a web app container.
+The applications will be able to communicate with each other and will accept lifecycle messages from the container.

 Started from the idea of having an enterprise app-store.